Less VOC emission for healthier mobility interior air quality

 VOCs in car interiors

 Automotive cabins are enclosed spaces that often see an increase in warmth.
 This accelerated process of off-gassing is more strongly present than it would be in one’s home or workspace.
 Over 60 different VOCs have been detected in car interiors.
 These come from plastics, moldings, carpeting, upholstery, adhesives, lubricants, gasoline, and leather and vinyl treatment.
 Some common compounds found in car interiors are toluene, ethylbenzene, styrene, alkanes, xylenes, and trimethyl benzenes.
-Though research has not seen much toxicity in car interiors, new cars can still caus problems like headaches and irritations (Chien, 2007).
+Though research has not seen much toxicity in car interiors, new cars can still cause problems like headaches and irritations (Chien, 2007).

 Plastic materials, in particular, emit VOCs because often they are kept flexible with plasticizers.
 These are also used in coatings that need to retain their flexibility.
 When vinyl seats, for example, start to crack, the plasticizers (phthalates, a carcinogen) have been depleted.
 Where plastic materials inherently have an issue concerning VOCs, leather is a slightly different matter as its base material is organic.
 Due to coating and treatment, leather is emitting VOCs too.
 Surfaces require solvents, which off-gas over a long period, and automotive leathers, in particular, require these to give them their organoleptic qualities.
 Yet, comparative research has shown leather interior elements emit significantly fewer VOCs than plastics (Faber et al., 2014).
 New methods of leather treatment and coating show that the number of VOCs can be significantly reduced with different chemical formulations and other solvents.
-Water-based and bio-based are making a world of difference, also for plastics.
+Water-based and bio-based chemicals are making a world of difference, also for plastics.

 VOC standards and measuring methods